tokio-rs/website/content/blog/2020-04-preemption.md

 version will include this new functionality.
 Also, if Tokio's types are used from **outside** of the Tokio runtime, they will behave as they did before.

+There is more work that should happen on this topic.
+It is still how unclear how task budgets should work with "sub schedulers" (e.g.
+[`FuturesUnordered`][futunord]).
+The task budget APIs should eventually be exposed so third party libs can integrate with them.
+It also would be nice to figure out a way to generalize this concept so more than just Tokio users can take advantage of this.

 <div style="text-align:right">&mdash;Carl Lerche</div>